bentoml/BentoML/DEVELOPMENT.md

 ## Install BentoML from source

-Ensure you have git, python and pip installed, BentoML supports python 3.6, 3.7, and 3.8
+Ensure you have git, python and pip installed, BentoML supports Python 3.7+

 ```bash
 $ python --version